SEKOIA-IO/documentation/_shared_content/automate/library/mandrill.md

 ### Send Message

-Send a new transactional message through Mandrill
+Send a new transactional message through Mandrill.

 #### Arguments